The trends in mobile app statics

 The distribution system of both the app stores (Google Play and App Store) is quite exciting as they offer a stage to the developers to showcase their apps in front of users and get the recognition, the required exposure and the global reflection that these developers need on their apps from the app store.

 That was quite a heavy dose of information on the Google Play and Apple App Store.
-Let’s give it a pause here and concentrate on some facts related to mobile app (including Google Play and App Store offerings) statistic that bring exposure to the apps.
+Let’s give it a pause here and concentrate on some facts related to mobile app (including Google Play and App Store offerings) statistic that brings exposure to the apps.

 Last year, the number of app users reached a whopping 3.5 billion internet users